Resources & Documents

 You must provide specific evidence that you experienced discrimination in by USDA in USDA farm lending before January 1, 2021.
 Some specified documents are required; you are also permitted to provide additional evidence to support your claim of discrimination.
 The evidentiary standard for this Application is “substantial evidence” (which is less than “preponderance of the evidence”).
 To meet this standard, you should provide relevant evidence that a reasonable person could accept as adequate to support the conclusion that discrimination occurred.
 Accordingly, your Application will be stronger if you provide documentation and a full description of your experience.

 Financial assistance under this program is available only to individuals.
-Therefore, if the loans that are the subject of the program Application were made to a business entity or to multiple co-borrowers, the financial assistance provided by this program will be allocated to each applicant based on the applicant's interest in the business entity.
+Therefore, if the loans that are the subject of the program Application were made to a business entity or to multiple co-borrowers, the financial assistance provided by this program will be allocated to each DFAP applicant based on the applicant's interest in the relevant business entity.
+If only one co-borrower or business entity participant submits a DFAP Application, and that Application is successful, then only the person submitting the Application will receive financial assistance.
 If you are or were a participant in multiple business entities, list and describe any that were affected by the discrimination described in the Application; be sure to explain the effects of the discrimination on each one.

 Congress provided a total of $2.2 billion for this program.
 The amount of money awarded to individuals through this program therefore depends on the number of eligible applicants and the consequences of the discrimination.
 The statute caps any single award at $500,000.
 However, it is important to understand that nearly all awards of financial assistance will be less than this amount.
 The average potential size of award under this program will depend on the number of applicants.
 For example, if there are 50,000 eligible applicants, the average total award amount per applicant would be approximately $40,000; if there are 85,000 eligible applicants, the average total award amount would be approximately $25,000.
 Financial assistance will be based on the nature and consequences of the discrimination experienced, so individual amounts of financial assistance will vary.